-This castle villa was built on the ruins of a previous feudal tower by Michelozzo Michelozzi at the request of Cosimo de' Medici.
-An imposing construction built 500 metres above sea level on a hill which dominates the entire Mugello region and where, in the past, important communication roads crossed.
+This castle is an ancient medicean villa that was built on the ruins of a previous feudal tower by Michelozzo Michelozzi at the request of Cosimo de' Medici.
+It is now a UNESCO world heritage site.

 A tall crenellated tower rises above the large square of the building which is surrounded by tall, monumental cypresses.
 The castle still has an Italian garden on the west side and wide terraces and a vegetable garden at the south with a beautiful 17th century pergola built on cylindrical pilasters.

 This place was a favourite destination for Lorenzo il Magnifico for his hunting trips and for long periods both Giovanni dalle Bande Nere and Cosimo I lived there.
 In 1476 a young Amerigo Vespucci took refuge there from a plague-ridden Florence.

 In the end, it was sold by the Medici family in 1644 for 113,500 scudi (the currency of that time) to Giuliano Serragli.